FreeDSx/LDAP/docs/Server/Schema.md

   MUST myCustomAttr )
 ```

-To adopt the schema of an existing directory instead, read its subschema entry and pass that:
+To adopt the schema of an existing directory instead, read its subschema entry with `SubschemaLoader` and
+supply the result as a source:

 ```php
 $entry = (new LdapClient())->readOrFail('cn=Subschema', ['+']);